Used by 2,678+ happy customers

 Frequently Asked Questions

-You can hold the investor residency permit without immediately becoming an italian tax resident.
+You can hold the investor residency permit without immediately becoming an Italian tax resident.
 If/when you do shift tax residence, Italy offers an optional “new residents” flat tax regime on foreign income—an annual lump sum (Art.
 24-bis TUIR) aimed at high net worth individuals who relocate.
-It’s elective and lasts up to 15 years, and it can be evaluated alongside your financial investments and lifestyle plans.
+It’s elective and lasts up to 15 years.
 A qualified advisor should model this before you move.

-Applications are made by a natural person, but a legal entity you control can be the vehicle that executes the capital investment—provided you can show legal authority to bind it (think corporate law and commercial law checks on representation).
+Applications are made by a natural person, but a legal entity you control can be the vehicle that executes the capital investment—provided you can show legal authority to bind it.
 In practice, many investors still subscribe in their own name or via a holding with clear proof of control.
-If you plan to use an italian limited company (S.r.l.) or foreign SPV, your lawyer will map governance and documentation so the golden visa application aligns with policy.

-The rules expect you to pick one destination for the investment and stick with it; combining routes is not the default, and changing the target after your permit is issued can trigger revocation and require a fresh application.
-Planning the structure up front avoids costly resets in the entire process.
+The rules expect you to pick one destination for the investment and stick with it; combining routes is not the default.
+Changing the target after your permit is issued can trigger revocation and require a fresh application.
+Planning the structure up front avoids costly resets.

-For italy golden visa applications, you must prove the absence of criminal convictions and pending charges and submit supporting legal documents (with certified translations where needed).
-Screening happens both at the Committee stage and again at the consulate, which sits under the Ministry of Foreign Affairs.
-Your lawyer will coordinate formats and validity windows to avoid re-requests.
+For Italy golden visa applications, you must prove the absence of criminal convictions and pending charges and submit supporting legal documents (with certified translations if needed).
+Screening happens both at the Committee stage and again at the consulate.

 Real estate investment doesn’t count toward eligibility, but purchasing a home can still support practicalities—e.g., demonstrating accommodation, anchoring utilities, or planning property transactions post-arrival.
-Treat the house as lifestyle, not as the qualifying asset, and make sure contracts and taxes line up with italian law.
-(Your immigration strategy shouldn’t be driven by the property deal.)
+Treat the house as lifestyle, not as the qualifying asset.

 The Investor Visa Committee sits under the Italian Ministry of Enterprises and Made in Italy (MIMIT)—they evaluate submissions and issue the Nulla Osta.
-Your visa is then issued by the consulate network of the Ministry of Foreign Affairs; after entry, your residency permit is processed at the Questura.
-Understanding this split helps sequence tasks across authorities smoothly.
+Your visa is then issued by the consulate, and after entry, your residency permit is processed at the Questura.

-If you qualify jure sanguinis, italian citizenship applications through descent can bypass investment entirely and make you an italian citizen from the outset, though timelines vary by consulate.
-The investor route remains a strong alternative for international clients who don’t qualify by blood but want a robust, legal path via immigration solutions delivered by italian immigration lawyers.
+If you qualify jure sanguinis, Italian citizenship applications through descent can bypass investment entirely and make you a citizen from the outset.
+The investor route is a strong alternative for clients who don’t qualify by blood.

-Expect a tight scoping call: we’ll confirm your visa category fit, stress-test the investment path and documentation, flag tax implications, and lay out a critical-path timeline with responsibilities.
-This is where experienced lawyers translate comprehensive legal services into a plan you can execute confidently from first submission to card-in-hand.
+Expect a tight scoping call: we’ll confirm your visa category fit, stress-test the investment path and documentation, flag tax implications, and lay out a critical-path timeline.
+This is where experienced lawyers translate legal services into an actionable plan.

 How we reviewed this article